Do you feel like you don’t know what you like anymore?

 Or you might have stretches of time in front of you with no idea what on earth to fill them with.

 Either way I believe both of these ways of being are symptomatic of our detachment from our deep sense of satisfaction and not really giving ourselves every day pleasures.
-We can chip away at the concept of ourselves being a priority, through fear of appearing foolish, or having being criticised for our choices in the past.
+We can chip away at the concept of ourselves being a priority, through fear of appearing foolish, or having been criticised for our choices in the past.
 We stop thinking what we like and start considering what would be good enough.

 Fear of getting it wrong, of not being good at something immediately, and finding solace in putting others’ needs first, all guide us further away from the cravings of our souls.